Author has written 14 stories for Life, Friendship, General, and Family.

 Info on my writing:

-Eighteen It was my eighteenth birthday a few weeks ago, but rather than celebrating I felt like an old woman.
+Eighteen - It was my eighteenth birthday a few weeks ago, but rather than celebrating I felt like an old woman.
 I've spent my entire childhood being ill in one way or another and lost my opportunity to just be a kid.
-Now, rather than feeling like the young eighteen year old that I am with my whole life and endless opportunities ahead of me, I feel tired and withered, like I've been here an entire lifetime.
+Now, as opposed to feeling like the young eighteen year old that I am with my whole life and endless opportunities ahead of me, I feel tired and withered, like I've been here an entire lifetime.

 Unsafe External Link